-The bees that form the cluster are engorged with honey and usually quite docile.
-The cluster contains numerous workers of prime wax-producing age (12 to 18 days) in preparation for drawing comb at the new location.
+The bees that form the cluster are engorged with honey and usually docile.
+The cluster contains numerous workers of prime wax-producing age (12 to 18 days) to prepare for drawing comb at the new location.

-After the cluster forms, scout bees begin searching for a new home.
+After the cluster forms, scout bees search for a new home.
 When they return, they perform a dance on the cluster to communicate not only the direction of the new home but also details about the new residence itself.

-After a period (a few hours to a few days) the bees decide which location appears to have the best qualities and the swarm leaves for its new home.
+After a period of a few hours to a few days the bees decide which location appears to have the best qualities and the swarm leaves for its new home.

 Occasionally a new beekeeper might confuse a swarm with absconding.
-Under certain conditions, the entire colony will decide to abandon its home.
-This is known as absconding and is quite distinct from swarming.
+Under certain conditions, the entire colony will abandon its home.
+This is known as absconding and is distinct from swarming.

 When this happens, brood and honey stores are often left behind and no new queens are produced to maintain a colony at the original site.
 It’s not always known why a colony absconds, but it normally relates to disturbances, disease or mites, poor ventilation, animals (skunks, bears, etc) or a combination of things that contribute to making it an undesirable site.